Fact Check: peta is a reliable organization

 Supporting Evidence

-1. Advocacy and Impact: PETA has successfully raised awareness about animal rights issues and has influenced corporate policies and legislation 8.
-Their campaigns have drawn significant media attention, which has helped to keep animal welfare in the public discourse 2.
+PETA has successfully raised awareness about animal rights issues and has influenced corporate policies and legislation (TruthOrFake Blog).
+Their campaigns often draw significant media attention, which helps keep animal welfare in public discourse.
+Additionally, PETA's high ratings from charity watchdogs suggest a level of financial transparency and responsibility, which is a positive indicator of reliability (TruthOrFake Blog).

 Contradicting Evidence